 - 47 DCP

 This powerful documentary tells the story of six largely unsung heroes of the Black civil rights movement in Canada.
 Among them are Viola Desmond, a Halifax businesswoman who insisted on keeping her seat in the whites-only section of a movie theatre in New Glasgow, Nova Scotia in 1946 rather than move to the balcony reserved for Black patrons (Desmond is now featured on Canada’s $10 bill); and Fred Christie, a Jamaican‑born Quebecker who took his case to the Supreme Court of Canada after being denied service at a Montreal tavern in 1936.
 In the years spanning the 1930s to the 1950s, these brave and pioneering activists risked much in order to secure justice for all.
-The film will be preceded by a short introductory talk.

 Produced and distributed by the National Film Board of Canada.